a162834736/booking/README.md

-## Introduction
+## Facility Booking System
-This is a project under the AUSMAT Program under GTCSC Group 9.
+Welcome to the Facility Booking System project, developed as part of the AUSMAT Program under GTCSC Group 9.
+This project provides a comprehensive solution for booking facilities using a MySQL database.

 ## Table of Contents